agencyenterprise/aeboilerplate/README.md

 ## License

-This project is licensed under the MIT license, Copyright (c) 2018 Maximilian Stoiber.
-For more information see `LICENSE.md`.
+This project is licensed under the MIT License - see the [LICENSE.md](https://github.com/agencyenterprise/krei/blob/master/LICENCE.md) file for details